Private-programmer/DataStructures-Algorithms/README.md

     - stacks [done]
     - queues [done]
-    - priority queuepq
+    - priority queuepq [TODO: ]
-    - linked lists
+    - linked lists [TODO: may need more logic on linked list]
-    - doubly linked lists
+    - doubly linked lists [TODO: may need more logic on linked list]
     - hashsets, hashtable and hashmaps
     - Heap
     - sort